Serenity (2019 film): Plot

 Baker Dill is a fishing boat captain living a quiet and sheltered life.
-He spends his days leading tours off a tranquil, tropical enclave called Plymouth Island and is obsessed with catching an evasive giant yellowfin tuna who he calls "Justice."
+He spends his days leading tours off a tranquil, tropical enclave called Plymouth Island and is obsessed with catching an evasive giant yellowfin tuna whom he calls "Justice."

 One day, Dill's ex-wife Karen tracks him down and begs him to save her and their young son, Patrick, from her new, powerful but violently abusive husband Frank.
 She offers Dill $10 million to murder him by throwing him overboard.
 She tells him that Frank will be arriving later in the week and that they have booked Frank for a fishing trip, the perfect opportunity for Dill to kill Frank.

 Torn between his conscience and his desire to help Karen, Dill is thrust back into a life he had tried to forget, as his world is plunged into a new reality that may not be all that it seems.

 It soon becomes apparent that Dill is a character in a computer game Patrick created, based on his father, John Mason, a U.S. Marine Corps Captain who was killed in Iraq in 2006.
 Patrick had based the character on a memory of his father taking him fishing when he was three years old.
 When the widowed Karen remarried, Patrick introduced his mother and abusive step-father as new characters in the game, and changed Dill's task from catching tuna to murdering his step-father.

-Dill soon begins to realize that he and the other inhabitants of Plymouth Island are merely artificial intelligence characters created by his son.
+Dill soon begins to realize that he and the other inhabitants of Plymouth Island are merely artificial intelligence characters created by his son inside the pupil of his eye.
 Nevertheless, he decides to go along with the objective of killing Frank.

 As Dill carries out the objective, Patrick summons up the courage to confront Frank in real life and stabs him in the chest with a knife that belonged to his father.
 Frank dies and Patrick is charged with murder, but he is released into his mother's custody while awaiting trial.
 He designs a new computer game in which he and his father are reunited.